radarbot-team/radarbot-team-best-pratices/backgroundJobs/README.md

 # Best Practices for Background Jobs

 An Android application has at least one main thread and in Android, you shouldn’t do anything that blocks the main thread.
-For work with several thread the Android framework offers different options like [Threads](https://developer.android.com/reference/java/lang/Thread.html), [HandlerThread] (https://developer.android.com/reference/android/os/HandlerThread.html), [Executor](https://developer.android.com/reference/java/util/concurrent/Executor.html), [AsyncTask](https://developer.android.com/reference/android/os/AsyncTask.html) or [Services](https://developer.android.com/reference/android/app/Service.html).
+For work with several thread the Android framework offers different options like [Threads](https://developer.android.com/reference/java/lang/Thread.html), [HandlerThread](https://developer.android.com/reference/android/os/HandlerThread.html), [Executor](https://developer.android.com/reference/java/util/concurrent/Executor.html), [AsyncTask](https://developer.android.com/reference/android/os/AsyncTask.html) or [Services](https://developer.android.com/reference/android/app/Service.html).

-##Thread
+### Thread
 The [threads](https://developer.android.com/reference/java/lang/Thread.html) are the solution for work with background operations that don't need to be notified to the main thread.
 When we using threads, need avoid the synchronization inside loops because acquiring and releasing a lock is an expensive operation.

-##HandlerThread
+### HandlerThread

 Android provides a thread subclass, [HandlerThread] (https://developer.android.com/reference/android/os/HandlerThread.html), which encapsulates the Looper object (so that we do not care the Looper open and release details) and the MessageQueue.

 Once we started HandlerThread we can post tasks to it at any time, the HandlerThread remains active until you call `quit`, remember make this call for free resources when you don't need the HandlerThread anymore.

-##Executor
+### Executor
 The [Executor](https://developer.android.com/reference/java/util/concurrent/Executor.html) class is powerful and allow automatically manage a pool of threads with a task queue.
 The Executor allows you to get all the scheduled tasks and cancel them if you'd like.

-##AsyncTask
+### AsyncTask
 [AsyncTask](https://developer.android.com/reference/android/os/AsyncTask.html) allows you to perform background operations and return results on the main thread without having to manipulate threads or handlers.

 The most important thing you should know is that only one method of this class that is running on another thread `doInBackground`.
 The other methods are running on main thread.